 - make sure your dog is chipped and chip details are up to date

 Keep Dogs on Leads signs are displayed in all areas that these rules apply.

 Dog beach bans

-We ask that you follow the annual summer beach restrictions which run from May 1 to September 30 at the following locations:
+We ask that you follow the annual summer beach restrictions, as designated under Public Space Protection Orders, which run from May 1 to September 30 at the following locations: